 How to get a job in trading?
 Here are 5 ways, 1) Find a mentor/be an apprentice, 2) Work backwards from the job descriptions, 3) Contact those not in the HR department, 4) Get your foot through the door in a related role, and 5) Get good at trading.

 How much would you make in a trading firm?
-You’ll make $100K to $300K in top hedge funds as a fresh graduate, and probably $0 in your first year in proprietary trading firms and up to 6-digit a month if you’re in the top 1%.
+You’ll make $100K to $300K in top hedge funds as a fresh graduate, and probably $0 in your first year in proprietary trading firms and up to 6-digits a month if you’re in the top 5% of those trading firms.

 We will elaborate more on the above but first, we need to understand more about trading firms.